The Evolution of the Core Content Model™

 When content is structured and enriched with metadata, it can be transformed, reused, and adapted for many different “views,” also known as renderings or presentations, that interact with customers.

-A Master Content Model® (MCM) ties everything together by defining the relationships between content types and elements across systems, variants, and channels.
+A Core Content Model™ (CCM) ties everything together by defining the relationships between content types and elements across systems, variants, and channels.

 It also defines the content entities and their relationships

 .
-The MCM is both a tactical store of structural norms and a strategic synthesis of the knowledge domain of the content itself.
-An MCM is one schema to rule them all
+The CCM is both a tactical store of structural norms and a strategic synthesis of the knowledge domain of the content itself.
+An CCM is one schema to rule them all

 within an enterprise.
-At [A], we have seen the MCM create enterprise value during its creation as well.
+At [A], we have seen the CCM create enterprise value during its creation as well.
 It creates a meeting point for collaboration.
 Joe Gollner

-, a pioneer in the field of engineering content, has worked with [A] to use the MCM as a framework to combine approaches from techcomm and marcomm into coherent application.
+, a pioneer in the field of engineering content, has worked with [A] to use the CCM as a framework to combine approaches from techcomm and marcomm into coherent application.

 In essence, comprehensive content modeling injects static content with enough technical intelligence to make it interactive and dynamic